tonethar/IGME-230-GDD-Spring-2018/notes/canvas-sprites-5.md

 ### III-B. Creating the `main` module

-Here a new module - which will be the main module where most of the application logic (such as it is) will reside.
+Here a new module - which will be the "main module" where most of the application logic (such as it is) will reside.

 **main-es5-module.js**